Day 18: Travel Day

 First minibar of the tour, and an empty minibar.
 Whereas Billund was “Touch it, you’ve bought it”, the hotel room is empty.
 Which was useful, because now I can store my store bought salad, and avoid dinner charges.

 There’s no soundproofing here.
-The cups vibrate when people were running up the corridor on the floor upstairs, there’s very limited audio baffling between rooms, and I had less audio clarity across a table at a restaurant than I have with my neighbours.
+The cups vibrate when people were running up the corridor on the floor upstairs, there’s very limited audio baffling between rooms, and I had less audio clarity across a table at a restaurant than I have with my neighbours, also the roofs seems as they could use a Damaged Roof Repair company to give a look at them, since there are some leaking and there are good companies in West Palm Beach Roofing where they can get it fixed right away.
 Most unexpected.

 I may have upped the ante for the Germany stay to a point I’m going to struggle to top Windsor’s lego.
 That said, Billund was a grab bag of mixed parts, flat pieces and themed items.
 Windsor’s lego kit was the classic 2×4 brick, and half a dozen non-classic bricks.